When we were sitting in Rome, sharing a bottle of Italian red, Anne asked a question.

 “Do you ever find it kind of sad that traveling isn’t always as exciting as you imagined?”

-Because that’s the appeal of travel, really, as opposed to a vacation.
-You learn what kind of stuff you’re made of.
-Once you survive a wily cab ride through the streets of Cairo, or a food-poisoning-related blackout on the hard linoleum of a New Zealand hostel bathroom, you realise that you’re capable of more than you thought.
+The appeal of travel comes from learning what you’re made of.
+Once you survive a wily cab ride through the streets of Cairo, or a food-poisoning-induced blackout on the hard linoleum of a New Zealand hostel bathroom, you realize that you’re capable of more than you thought.